Kerry Remsen: Background

-Her mother, Barbara Joyce Dodd, was an actress and played Granny in Employee of the Month.
+Kerry Remsen's mother, Barbara Joyce Dodd, was an actress and played Granny in Employee of the Month.
 Her actor father, Bert Remsen, died on April 22, 1999, aged 74.
 Her older sister is Ann Manners.

 In addition to her more than 25-year career in film, she is the founder of ACT, Acting Communication Training, an organization that works to boost the morale and confidence of at-risk children in inner-city schools.
-Part of her work has been with the Payson Road organization to help children with eating disorders.
-In 2001, she was working with the organizations founder, Sarah Mason, who was an LA-based screenwriter at the time to organize the "Road to the Stars" event to raise support and awareness.
+Part of her work has been with the Payson Road Organization to help children with eating disorders.
+In 2001, she was working with the organization's founder, Sarah Mason, a Los Angeles-based screenwriter at the time to organize the "Road to the Stars" event to raise support and awareness.
 She is also a children's dance instructor and private acting coach.

 Career

 1980s

-Remsen found a decent amount of work in the 1980s.
-She appeared in at least ten movies, with two of them made for television.
+Throughout the 1980s, Remsen appeared in at least ten movies, with two of them made for television.
 Some of those films were the best known horror films of the decade.
 She also appeared in six different television programs.
 She had a part as a teenager in Jacqueline Susann's Valley of the Dolls, a 1981 TV movie which was directed by Walter Grauman.
 Then she had a credited role as Chris in Not My Kid, which was directed Michael Tuchner, and released in 1985.
-She then had a part as a stage manager in The Facts of Life, episode 3, 2, 1.
+She then had a part as a stage manager in The Facts of Life episode "3, 2, 1".
 She then had a major role as Samantha in the Jim Wilson directed 1986 film Smart Alec, which also starred Ben Glass, Antony Alda, Orson Bean and Natasha Kautsky.
-The next movie she appeared in was a made-for-television film.
-It was Dreams of Gold: The Mel Fisher Story, which was directed by James Goldstone and starred Cliff Robertson and Loretta Swit.
-Her role as Taffi Fisher, the youngest child of the treasure hunter Mel Fisher was a prominent one.
+The next movie she appeared in was the made-for-television film Dreams of Gold: The Mel Fisher Story, which was directed by James Goldstone and starred Cliff Robertson and Loretta Swit.
+Her role as Taffi Fisher, the youngest child of the treasure hunter Mel Fisher (Robertson) was a prominent one.
 In 1987, she appeared in 21 Jump Street, CBS Schoolbreak Special, and Our House.

-Her next film was Two Moon Junction, which was directed by Zalman King.
+She then appeared in Two Moon Junction, which was directed by Zalman King.
 She played the part of Carolee.